mggg/GerryChain/docs/user/partitions.rst

 ``partition.graph`` is a
 `gerrychain.Graph <https://gerrychain.readthedocs.io/en/latest/api.html#gerrychain.Graph>`_
 object.
-In previous releases it was a subclass of a NetworkX Graph object, but the current release instead embeds either a NetworkX Graph object or a RustworkX PyGraph object.  while NetworkX has many convenient associated functions, for instance to build a graph or to plot a graph, RustworkX is much more efficient at graph manipulation, so the current release uses NetworkX to build graphs but it converts the graph to be a RustworkX when a Partition object
+In previous releases it was a subclass of a NetworkX Graph object, but the current release instead embeds either a NetworkX Graph object or a RustworkX PyGraph object.
+While NetworkX has many convenient associated functions, for instance to build a graph or to plot a graph, RustworkX is much more efficient at graph manipulation, so the current release uses NetworkX to build graphs but it converts the graph to be a RustworkX when a Partition object